IceAsteroid/-bckpDatedNonIncrmntl.sh/README.md

 However, you can specify how many backups of a file to keep by modifying the integer of the variable for it.

 For example:
-Encrypted containers will be backed up in a particular dir.
+Encrypted containers will be backed up in a particular directory.
  ```
  externalStorageOne/EncryptedBlockBackupDir $: ls
  luksContainerOne.230110